teneko/Teronis.DotNet/src/Nullable/README.md

 # Teronis.Nullable [![Nuget](https://img.shields.io/nuget/v/Teronis.Nullable)](https://www.nuget.org/packages/Teronis.Nullable)

-> :warning: The project Teronis.Nullable is a fork of [Nullable](https://github.com/manuelroemer/Nullable).
-I have transformed this project in a way that it is fully
+> :warning: The project Teronis.Nullable is a fork of [Nullable][Nullable].
+In fact the project Nullable is in the SDK format but the package creation is not in the SDK format and uses nuget.exe directly.
+This fork has just moved the NuGet part to the new SDK format.
+Morover is the the unattractive and separate build process obsolete now.
+The project Teronis.Nullable is in such a way designed to be includable by ProjectReference and is heavily used by Teronis.Dotnet.
+>
+> **When you face any issues with Teronis.Nullable please do not open an issue in [Nullable][Nullable] but open an issue here.**

 _Use .NET Core 3.0's new nullable attributes in older target frameworks._